HL7/fhir-project-mhealth/ig-data/input/pagecontent/11_attribution.md

 <span id='manually-entered-data-can-be-detected'/>
 #### Scenario: Manually Entered Data Can be Detected

-Manualy entered data **SHALL** be distinguishable from device recorded data.
+    Manualy entered data shall be distinguishable from device recorded data.

 GIVEN
 : An app that enables user entry of data manually,